danyim/indecks/README.md

 ### Build
 **Local**

-1. `npm install` to grab all the necessary dependencies.
+1. `yarn` to grab all the necessary dependencies.
 2. `npm start` and open [http://localhost:9406](http://localhost:9406) in your browser.

 **Production**

 1. Run `npm build` to create a distro folder and a bundle.js file.

-### Thanks
-Thanks to [this course](https://learnredux.com/) by @wesbos for providing the early foundation for this project

 ### License
   MIT